In association with:

 About the study

-The Drake Football Study will be the most comprehensive study to-date to measure the mental and physical health of professional footballers over time and will be officially launched at a dedicated symposium to be held in London in October 2019.
+The Drake Football Study is the most comprehensive study to-date to measure the mental and physical health of professional footballers over time and was officially launched at a dedicated symposium in London in October 2019.

-The study will be part-funded by a number of collaborators in addition to founding funder The Drake Foundation, and will involve partners from across Europe, including the World Players’ Union (FIFPRO), Amsterdam University Medical Centers (both the Netherlands) and Mehiläinen NEO Hospital (Finland).
+The study has been part-funded by a number of collaborators in addition to founding funder The Drake Foundation, and will involve partners from across Europe, including the World Players’ Union (FIFPRO), Amsterdam University Medical Centers (both the Netherlands) and Mehiläinen NEO Hospital (Finland).

 It is hoped that this longitudinal study – the first of its kind – will provide new insights into players’ health across their careers and into retirement.
 This information could ultimately enable health professionals to develop preventative and curative measures for future generations of players, as well as wider society.